whitneyburton/portfolios/README.markdown

  * Idea Box
 * Feedback: Self-Solicited and from Feedback App
 * Professional Skills:
-  * A recap of reflections from Gear Up
   * DTR Memo from 1 paired project
   * Resume with a summary statement and placeholder for projects and skills to be obtained during Turing
   * LinkedIn profile with a summary, descriptions under experience, and Turing under education
-  * Copy for a personal website
+* Community:
+  * A recap of reflections from Gear Up
+* Feedback: Self-solicited and project pairs feedback, plus a summary of how you've contributed to the community

 ### Module 2 (Back-end)

 * Evaluation notes - You need to take notes during assessments/evaluations
 * Blog post (>=1)
-* Self-solicited continual peer feedback
 * If you're in a posse - please include (in the Being a Community Member section):
   * a blurb about what you did with your posse over the module
   * your favorite thing about the posse experience
   * how has your posse experience helped you grow as a professional?
 * Non evaluated projects: Rails Mini Project, Mix Master
   * Include what you learned/took away from the project.
 * Evaluated projects: Bike Share, Little Shop, Job Tracker
 * Assessments: Final
-* Gear Up:
-  * Recap of reflections
 * Professional Skills:
+  * Copy for a personal website
-  * Company tracker with five companies of interest identified, including one point of contact for each company with contact information (email, blog, website, twitter, github)
+  * Company tracker with ten companies of interest identified, including one point of contact for each company with contact information (email, blog, website, twitter, github)
-  * Cold email at least one of those five companies from the company tracker
+  * Seven cold emails sent to seven different contacts from the company tracker
+  * Attend two networking events
   * Two paragraph reflection on:
     1. Details on project management strategies you used in your projects (Bike Share and/or Little Shop); What went well?
 What didn’t go well?
     2. How you incorporated feedback from your team members and what you learned about yourself in the process.
+* Community:
+  * A recap of reflections from Gear Up
+* Feedback: Self-solicited and project pairs feedback, plus a summary of how you've contributed to the community

 ### Module 2 (Front-end)